 105.18 Acceptance.
-The Department will accept Work according to or completed sections of the Project according to .
+The LPA will accept Work according to 109.12 or completed sections of the Project according to 109.11.

 105.19 Value Engineering Change Proposals.
-The Department will Partner with the Contractor by considering the Contractor’s submission of a Value Engineering Change Proposal () which will reduce construction costs and possibly time on projects that do not contain Design Build provisions or incentive provisions based on time.
-The purpose of this provision is to encourage the use of the ingenuity and expertise of the Contractor in arriving at alternate plans, specifications or other requirements of the contract.
-Savings in construction costs and possibly time will be shared equally between the Contractor and the Department.
-The Contractor’s costs for development, design and implementation of the are not eligible for reimbursement.
-The must not impair any of the essential functions and characteristics of the project such as service life, reliability, economy of operation, ease of maintenance, safety and necessary standardized features.
-The submission of the Value Engineering Change Proposal shall conform to .
-Acceptance of a is at the sole discretion of the Director.

-The Department will not approve s with any of the following characteristics:

-A. Consist only of non-performing items of work contained in the plans.

-B. Include plan errors identified by the Contractor as part of the cost reduction.

-C. The designer/consultant for the Contractor is also the designer of record for ODOT.

-D. Changes to any special architectural or aesthetic treatments.

-E. Requires concrete beams to be installed with less than 17' vertical clearance over a state highway.

-F. Changes the type or buildup of permanent pavement.

-G. Compromises controlling design criteria or would require a design exception as discussed in .

-H. Proposes a time savings for any project which has an Incentive / Disincentive clause, which was awarded based on A+B Bidding or Lane Rental.

-Engineering and drawing development and implementation costs for the are not recoverable.

-The Contractor shall have no claim against the Department for any costs or delays due to the Department’s review or rejection of the .

-If the Department already is considering revisions to the contract which are subsequently proposed as a , the Department may reject the Contractor’s initial or portions thereof and may proceed with such revisions without any obligations to the Contractor.
+Unless otherwise noted in the Contract Documents, Value Engineering Change Proposals are not permitted on this project.

 106 CONTROL OF MATERIAL

 106.01 Source of Supply and Quality Requirements.
 Notify the Engineer of the proposed sources of supply before the delivery of materials.
 The Engineer may approve materials at the source of supply before delivery.
 If the proposed sources of supply cannot produce the specified material, then furnish materials from alternate sources without adjustment to the Contract Price or Completion Date.

 106.02 Samples, Tests, and Cited Specifications.
 The Engineer will inspect and determine whether the materials comply with the specified requirements before they are incorporated into the Work.
-The Department may sample and test materials or require certifications.
-Unless specified, the Department will pay for and test materials according to , , or the methods on file in the office of the Engineer.
-A qualified representative of the Department will take test samples according to Departmental procedures.
+The LPA may sample and test materials or require certifications.
+Unless specified, the LPA will pay for and test materials according to AASHTO, ASTM, or the methods on file in the office of the Engineer.
+A qualified representative of the LPA will take test samples according to LPA procedures.
 Read any reference to other specifications or testing methods to mean the version in effect at the pertinent Project Advertisement date.
 All materials being used are subject to inspection, test, or rejection at any time before their incorporation into the Work.
-The Department will furnish copies of the tests to the Contractor’s representative upon request.
-Furnish the required samples and specified material certifications at no expense to the Department other than provided in .
+The LPA will furnish copies of the tests to the Contractor’s representative upon request.
+Furnish the required samples and specified material certifications at no expense to the LPA other than provided in 109.03.